Laser420/managed_4626_vault/README.md

 		Ensure that withdrawal correctly updates underlying.
 		Ensure that the vault shares are still proportional

 //CONCERN: users depositing and entering in the same block?
-This shouldn't be an issue due to updating in transactions
+This shouldn't be an issue?

 Some security measures to check using a secondary address: